connorourke/ppfit/docs/PPFIT-guide.md

 For a good potential we want suitably large forces, dipoles etc so pick a high temperature (without actually melting the crystal....).

-Once each structure is equilibrated we can take a snapshot during MD as our thermally distorted training set structure
+Once each structure is equilibrated we can take a snapshot during MD as our thermally distorted training set structure.

 ### Getting Forces, Dipoles and Stresses

 Once you have a set of structures you wish to generate a training set for, it is on to actually getting the forces, dipoles and stresses out for each structure.

 The dipoles are calculated from maximally-located Wannier functions using the [wannier90](http://wannier.org/) code.
 There are two ways of using the code - either standalone, or as a library which plugs directly into VASP.
-The library which plugs into VASP is useful, but no longer maintained and as far as I have found will only work with the intel compilers.
+The library which plugs into VASP is useful, but no longer maintained and as far as I have found **will only work with the intel compilers**.

 There is a version of VASP on Balena which has been linked to wannier90.
 Example run_script for wannier90 linked VASP on Balena: